ZeusLN/zeus-docs/docs/lsp/api/lsps1.md

 Get channels ahead of time, using the LSPS1 spec

-## NOTE

-The purchase channels in advance service is in closed testing.
-Please reach out if you'd like an access key for mainnet.

 ## Spec

 The purchase channels in advance service currently follows the [LSPS1](https://github.com/BitcoinAndLightningLayerSpecs/lsp/blob/main/LSPS1/README.md) specification.
 Unlike the [just-in-time channel service](/lsp/api/flow), this service has the user await for confirmation before the channel opens.